cybertraining-dsc/fa20-523-326/project/project.md

 - **NumPy** NumPy is python core library used for scientific computing.
 Some of the basic functions were used in this project.
 - **Matplotlib** This is a comprehensive library used for static, animated and interactive visualization.
 - **OS** This is another standard library of Python which provides miscellaneous operating system interface functions.
-- **Scikit-learn (Sklearn)**  Robust library that provides efficient tools for machine learning and statistical modeling including.
+- **Scikit-learn (Sklearn)**  Robust library that provides efficient tools for machine learning and statistical modelling.
 - **Seaborn** Python data visualization library based on matplotlib.

 ### 4.2 Data Processing

-The raw data retrieved from the source was in excel format.
+The raw data retrieved from various sources was in excel or report format.
 The data was pre-processed and stored back in csv format for the purpose of this project and to easily process it.
 This dataset was further processed through various stages via EDA, feature engineering and modelling.

 #### 4.2.1 EDA